othersock93/207_Gear_Expac/README.md

 - Investigate implementation of bespoke vests and uniforms for support assets (Daisy, Foxtrot, Hawkeye, Nightmare, Dagger)
 - Investigate implementation of AMPU, AMCS, and AMCT swatches to commonly-used vests and bags
 - Investigate implementation of AMPU, AMCS, and AMCT swatches to TW EXFIL helemts
+- Investigate modifications to hi-res uniform models to allow for My_Unit Insignia useage